deccer/CMake-Glfw-OpenGL-Template/REFACTORING.md

 Pretty straightforward, isn't it?
 Now onto the real beast, the `Model` class

-### The Model class
+## The Model class

-This is a bit complicated, so far both `Shader` and `Mesh` were fairly small but this is quite long, don't worry if you can't wrap your head around it immediately this is not trivial at all.
+This is a bit complicated, so far both `Shader` and `Mesh` were fairly small but this is quite long, don't worry if you can't wrap your head around it immediately.
+You can always read over it multiple times and take your time.

 Let's begin with the class declaration:

 ```c++
 class Model
 {